-ID# Measure and Respective Supporting Actions Anticipated GHG Emissions Reduction (MT of CO 2 e) T 3.9 Implement a TNC user tax which would put a small fee on the use of Uber and Lyft and generate funds to pay for transit and mobility infrastructure.
-T 3.10 Implement a gasoline/diesel car registration tax starting in 2028 with exemption criteria established for low-income residents.
+ID# Measure and Respective Supporting Actions Anticipated GHG Emissions Reduction (MT of CO 2 e) T 3.10 Implement a gasoline/diesel car registration tax starting in 2028 with exemption criteria established for low-income residents.
 T 3.11 Increase Broadband Internet Access.
 Add a program to encourage more working from home and reduce the need to travel for work.
-Measure T-4: Increase passenger zero-emission vehicle (ZEV) adoption to 15% by 2030 and 50% by 204 5.
+Measure 2 T-4: Increase passenger zero-emission vehicle (ZEV) adoption to 15% by 2030 and 50% by 204 5.
 T 4.1 Continue to enforce the Hayward EV Charger Reach Code requiring electric vehicle charging stations in new development projects.
-2030: 16,014 2045: 88,718 T 4.2 Work with Ava Community Energy to install 100 new publicly accessible EV chargers by 2030 through public private partnerships and on City owned properties.
-T 4.3 Continue to maintain a streamlined EV infrastructure permitting process and ordinance in accordance with AB 1236.
-T 4.4 Require that new private parking lots grant ZEVs access to preferred parking spaces.
-T 4.5 Coordinate with local agencies and community-based organizations, agencies, and non-profits to conduct ZEV education events for residents and targeted events for low-income communities that would evaluate the barriers to ZEV adoption, include information on costs/benefits of owning ZEVs, steps on how to receive incentives for ZEVs, and other benefits.
-T 4.6 Explore opportunities with CARB, BAAQMD, or other agencies to start a purchase rebate program and provide higher trade-in value for combustion vehicles to assist lower-income households to purchase EVs.
+2030: 16,014 2045: 88,718 T 4.2 Work with Ava Community Energy to install 100 new publicly accessible EV chargers by 2030 through public private partnerships and on City owned properties. - T 4.3 Continue to maintain a streamlined EV infrastructure permitting process and ordinance in accordance with AB 1236. - T 4.4 Require that new private parking lots grant ZEVs access to preferred parking spaces. - T 4.5 Coordinate with local agencies and community-based organizations, agencies, and non-profits to conduct ZEV education events for residents and targeted events for low-income communities that would evaluate the barriers to ZEV adoption, include information on costs/benefits of owning ZEVs, steps on how to receive incentives for ZEVs, and other benefits. - T 4.6 Explore opportunities with CARB, BAAQMD, or other agencies to start a purchase rebate program and provide higher trade-in value for combustion vehicles to assist lower-income households to purchase EVs.
 T 4.7 Develop outreach and education materials and distribute to local businesses and organizations on the financial, environmental, and health and safety benefits of ZEVs.
 Provide information on available funding opportunities.
 T 4.8 Work with Ava Community Energy and PG&E to incentivize residential electric vehicle charger installations through on-bill financing. - T 4.9 Evaluate opportunities for EV or hydrogen charging infrastructure through State and utility programs, like LCFS or PG&E EV Fast Charge Program.
-Disseminate information via outreach and education materials.
-T 4.10 Partner with Ava Community Energy to aid in Ava's survey of existing publicly accessible electric vehicle chargers and their locations and identify a prioritized list of locations in Hayward for new electric vehicle charging stations with particular consideration for equitable distribution of chargers to residents of multi-family homes, low-income people, people on a fixed income, and communities of color.
-T 4.11 Support ZEV car share companies in coming to the City.
+Disseminate information via outreach and education materials. - T 4.10 Partner with Ava Community Energy to aid in Ava's survey of existing publicly accessible electric vehicle chargers and their locations and identify a prioritized list of locations in Hayward for new electric vehicle charging stations with particular consideration for equitable distribution of chargers to residents of multi-family homes, low-income people, people on a fixed income, and communities of color. - T 4.11 Support ZEV car share companies in coming to the City.
 Coordinate with car share companies and community groups to develop an affordable, ZEV car share to serve affordable housing and/or multifamily developments with a priority to target low-income communities of color.
 T 4.12 Collaborate with neighboring jurisdictions and the Alameda County Transportation Commission to develop a connected network of ZEV car share.